Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 And they're like, oh, you're back.

-The usual room.
+The usual room?

-This became such a regular occurrence that they kept his own pyjamas ready for his next visit.
+that they kept his own pyjamas ready for his next visit.

 He literally said, the usual.